HARI27PN/Twitter-Data-Scraping/README.md

 https://docs.google.com/document/d/1inK3CTUDMcaNuPEN5aX_RD4ttKF2ogY_/edit?usp=sharing&ouid=104970222914596366601&rtpof=true&sd=true

-I have scraped the data from Twitter here using Streamlit.
+Using the app I created using Streamlit, I
 There's also buttons given to download the output in JSON or CSV

 Note - requirement.txt contains the versions of modules used.